erni27/imcache/README.md

 c := imcache.NewSharded[string, string](4, imcache.DefaultStringHasher64{})
 ```

 All previous examples apply to `Sharded` type as well.
+Note that `Option`(s) are applied to each shard not to the `Sharded` instance itself.